VladShevchenko9/duplicateFinder/README.md

 # duplicateFinder
-Script for finding duplicate files by content
+Script for finding duplicate files by content.

+# Examples of usage
+- Searching groups of duplicates in a folder